mendix/ImageCropModule/README.md

 - If you set both on **0** it will use the width and height set by the user with the widget.

 - **thumbnail Width/Height** : The size of the thumbnail, editable so you can keep this on or near the same aspect ratio as the new image.
-The default implementation will use the tumbnail size as configured in the **ThumbnailSize** unless the image is smaller than the thumbnail.
+The default implementation will use the tumbnail size as configured in the **Configuration/ThumbnailSize** unless the image is smaller than the thumbnail.